harmonyrose/FGP/README.md

 The only outside library utilized by the FGP Software is the jQuery library.
 The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.

 ## Potential Improvements
-* Implement incomplete use cases (notifications, reports, viewing received assistance, updating remission to survivor automatically)
+* Implement incomplete use cases (notifications, reports, viewing received assistance)
+* Updating remission to survivor automatically could be implemented more robustly, current implementation does not change status in back-end and instead check for remission end dat
 * Remove unused database tables
 * Remove unused PHP files
 * Continue testing for edge cases